 Insider tip: If participating in the Winter Bald Eagle Count, remember you’ll be standing still, outdoors, in winter weather.
 Be sure to dress appropriately.

-By the end of your three-hour experience, you’ll be a zipping pro.
+By the end of your three-hour adventure, you’ll be a zipping pro.
 You’ll also get an extra boost of adrenaline crossing an above-it-all suspension bridge, testing your agility and balance while strapped into a safety harness.
 All gear and instruction is provided as well as an off-road ride in the Action Zipline Tours safari vehicle to the site, which is located two miles into the forest.
-Weather conditions have to be right for zip lining, so be sure to call ahead for reservations, and get details on what to wear and height, weight, and age requirements.
+Weather conditions have to be right for zip lining, so be sure to call ahead for reservations, and visit their website to get details on what to wear and height, weight, and age requirements.

 Put yourself in the midst of snow-covered nature with a tranquil snowshoe trek in Big Bear Lake.
 Pack a picnic lunch (think hearty sandwiches and hot chocolate in a thermos) and trek on snowshoes over Big Bear’s network of beautiful trails—the easy Town Trail at the Snow Summit Ski Resort at Big Bear is a local favorite.
 (Try Goldsmith’s Ski and Board Rentals, Potter’s Mountain Sports or Blauer Rentals for gear rentals, maps, and trail recommendations.)

 Other local spots include Rim Nordic, which has groomed trails for both snowshoeing and cross-country skiing as well as rental equipment.
 From Lake Arrowhead, east toward Fawnskin, on the banks of Big Bear Lake, Blue Diamonds mark routes that are part of the Forest Service road system.
 This means they are closed to vehicles during the winter season, and thus make for a great snowshoe experience if you prefer wider paths free of underbrush and trees.
 The San Gorgonio Wilderness lends itself well to snowshoe trekking, and for ease of access, it’s hard to beat the well-marked trails on the north side of Highway 38.
 The staff at the Big Bear Discovery Center will be able to offer additional tips on places to go; while there, check out the exhibits, weekly programs offered, and calendar of events held at their outdoor amphitheater.